 The educational impact fees are subject to revision and repeal by the Board of the County.
-Further, various bills have been introduced in the Florida Legislature over the past several years that would eliminate the ability of certain governmental entities, including the County or the District, to levy impact fees for the construction or remodeling of educational facilities.
+Further, various bills have been introduced in the Florida Legislature over the past several years that would eliminate the ability of certain governmental entities, including the County or the District, to levy impact fees for the construction or remodeling of educational facilities or restrict the ability of local governments to raise impact fees above certain percentages in a given year.
 To date, such bills have not been passed.
 However, there can be no assurance that legislation will not be introduced and enacted in the current or future legislative sessions that restricts, or eliminates, the District's ability to receive such impact fees.